VMGWARE/ContainerEchoes/docs/docs/60-data-transfer-and-security.md

 - **Implementation**: Steps to set up TLS/SSL for both gRPC and WebSocket connections.
 - **Certificate Management**: Guide on managing SSL certificates, including generation and renewal.

-### Secure Network Practices

-- **Network Configuration**: Recommendations for network settings to enhance security.
-- **Firewall Settings**: Guidelines on configuring firewalls to protect the server and agent communications.

 ## Data Privacy and Compliance

 ### Data Handling Policies